-A lioness and cub are resting on the green grass on each other’s side.
+A lioness and cute cub are resting on the green grass on each other’s side.
 Something unusual must have caught their eyes.
-Both animals, lioness, and cub, look into the sky.
+Both animals, the lioness and cub look into the sky.
 They are lying on the edge of a small water hole.
 Behind the remarkable lions is a large tree trunk.
 One piece of this bright trunk is just above the two lion heads.
-Further in the back, you see the water of the waterhole, surrounded by green grass.
+Further in the back, you see the water of the watering hole, surrounded by green grass.

-When the lionesses introduce their cubs to the pride, the other lionesses will nurse and care for those cubs too.
+When a mother lioness introduces her cubs to the lion pride, the other lionesses will nurse and care for those baby lions too.
 It is genuinely communal care.
-However, if a lioness already has cubs in the pride that are three months older, another mother will not introduce her younger cubs to the members.
-Due to communal nursing, the older and stronger cubs will not let the smaller cubs drink milk.
+However, if female lions already have cubs in the pride that are three months older, another mother will not introduce her younger cubs to the lion family.
+Due to communal nursing, the older cubs will not let the younger cubs drink milk.
 That behavior causes most of the time, death.
-Therefore, the lioness and cubs will stay away from their pride.
-Unfortunately, the majority of lion cubs do not make it to their first birthday.
+Therefore, the young cubs and mothers will stay away from their pride until they eat meat.
+Unfortunately, the majority of lion cubs born do not make it to their first birthday.

-The father does not take care of his cubs; however, he will protect them from danger.
+The male lions, the father, does not take care of his babies; however, he will protect the lion family from danger.
 The mother is in charge of teaching her cubs how to hunt.
-Hunting lessons for the cubs begin when they are about three months old.
+Hunting lessons for the cute cubs begin when they are about three months old.

-The lion, Panthera Leo, is in category vulnerable in the IUCN red list.
+The African lions, Panthera Leo, are in category vulnerable on the IUCN red list.

-Explore more photographs like ‘Lioness and Cub Look Into The Sky,’ discover our predator portfolio, or maybe our impressive lion photographs.
+Explore more photographs of big cats like ‘Lioness and Cub Look Into The Sky,’ discover our predator portfolio, or our impressive lion photographs.
 Our photos you can license or purchase as fine art photographic prints.